brucou/partial-synchronous-streams/README.md

 In the present library, streams are not extensionally constructed (which is impossible as the stream is countably infinite), but intensionally constructed, via the computational properties that they satisfy.
 A series of constructors will be presented in the remainder of the document.

-The present library additionally enhance the partial streams with the following characteristics :
+The present library additionally enhances the partial streams with the following characteristics :
 - stateful ability to cache previous computation
 - using that cache to minimize the computational effort for deciding the next value